Alishang: History

 The earliest history is traced to the Mughal Emperor Babur.
 In the 1520s, Babur, while camping in Alishang, had hunted wildlife in the mountains of the Alishang valley before he returned to India.
 The place finds mention in Babur's writings and the people inhabiting the village are stated to be cantankerous and are given an epithet in the local language.

 In the 1840s, the settlement was described as a "small walled-in town, of about four hundred houses, but has nothing remarkable in its appearance."
 This valley was in 1883 the westward limit of Kafiristan according to William Watts McNair.

 In the war against the Soviets, Mujahideen forces who had taken shelter in the village were attacked.
 After initial set back and death of several soldiers and the local Mujahideen leader of Alishang, Mujahideen forces managed to defend the village.
 Soviets withdrew under fierce fighting in which the Mujahideen had superior firepower; both sides suffered many casualties.
 The local villagers provided help in many respects to the Mujahideen soldiers.
 In August 1981, the Mujahideen controlled the district centre of Alishang.
-In March 2011, the Mujahideen were reported to have attacked a US camp in the area.
+In March 2011, the Taliban were reported to have attacked a US camp in the area.

 In 2006, a new micro-hydro electrical power plant opened in Alishang, built at a cost of US$32,000 by the Methar Lam Provincial Reconstruction Team.
 The plant provides power to some 300 homes in the area.